huanzhang/spring-cloud-zookeeper-demo/README.md

-# spring-cloud-demo
+# spring-cloud-zookeeper-demo
-Eureka + Feign example
+Service discovery and configuration